 Wang MX, Gao SY, Yang F, Fan RJ, Yang QN, Zhang TL, Qian NS, Dai GH.
 Hyperprogression under treatment with immune-checkpoint inhibitors in patients with gastrointestinal cancer: A natural process of advanced tumor progression?
 World J Clin Oncol 2022; In press

 Core Tip: There have been several literature reviews on the definition, incidence, predictors, potential biomarkers, and prognosis of hyperprogressive disease.
-However, this is a minireview of two conflicting concepts: HPD is a new form of immunological response vs a natural process of advanced tumor progression.
+However, this is a minireview of two conflicting concepts: Hyperprogressive disease (HPD) is a new form of immunological response vs a natural process of advanced tumor progression.
 It also takes a look at cellular and molecular mechanisms of the pathways of the tumor microenvironment and recent clinical trials exploring the risk factors and mechanisms of HPD in gastrointestinal cancer.

 INTRODUCTION